Ridgewood Open Studios 2026

 As for my studio?
 I turned the space into a small gallery, hanging a lot of work that lived in sketchbooks or tucked away from view until now.
 Each wall represented a different chapter of my art practice, beginning several years ago and moving towards the present.

-In Spring of 2020, I restarted a latent drawing practice, working my day job from 9-5 remotely and spending time each evening to experiment for several hours.
-I had just moved into my first solo apartment a few months prior to lockdown–so let’s just say the pandemic was not exactly the type of solitude I thought I was signing up for.
 But I feel grateful for the opportunity to this day.
 My apartment became a sanctuary for my creative practice, and interiors became a ready subject.
 Experimenting with materials, I took pleasure in laying down messy oils and drawing back into it with colored pencil or graphite to indulge in drawing’s immediacy.

 Love Made Hungry, drawings and studies in oil pastel, charcoal on paper, 2020.